jundalisay/sp/content/en/research/einstein/100/author-013.md

 (Translated by Dr. E. Ruckhaber)

 1. Einstein's RTH created a lively intellectual movement and prompted various theoretical and experimental researches which have contributed to the advancement of science.

 However, the theory in itself does not stand up to thorough scrutiny.
 In the light of criticism it becomes clear that the given synthesis is an empty semblance that can only be preserved in a favorable, protective semi-darkness.

 The connectedness of the arguments and the childlike nature of the hypotheses are of the same kind.
 The inferences sometimes have no relation to the premises, the basic components of the calculations assume a meaning that does not correspond to the definition in the underlying data.

 One could perhaps point out the methodological flaws if the results brought real progress to our knowledge.
 Unfortunately this is not the case.
 One or the other of the results obtained are independent of theory and cannot in any way serve to support it.

-It is known that the special RTH originated from the Michelson experiment.
+Special Relativity originated from the Michelson experiment.

-But the author himself did not understand how to properly analyze the results of this experiment.
+- But Einstein did not understand how to properly analyze the results of this experiment.

 He drew conclusions from them which they in fact do not imply.
 He then tried to explain these conclusions by means of a series of hypotheses that contradict each other and have no relation to the phenomenon!

 The theory of gravity is also very strange.
 But here, in addition to the lack of ability, there is the enormous dupery in the alleged explanation of the secular progression of the perihelion movementof Mercury.
 The observed secular forward motion is approximately 374 ".

 Einstein's theory gives a displacement of approximately 42" from Newton's on the basis of current findings, explains this forward movement up to 336 ".

 In order to deduce from this the superiority of Einstein's doctrine, something more is necessary than the most blind and abnormal compliance.